Give a little to gain a lot

 CGT and non-domicile status

-Your residency and domicile status (link here please!) has an impact on your CGT liability, we’ll make sure you make the best financial choice and comply with all tax rules, avoiding charges and penalties.
+Your residency and domicile status has an impact on your CGT liability, we’ll make sure you make the best financial choice and comply with all tax rules, avoiding charges and penalties.

 Forewarned is forearmed

-Changes to CGT, in particular with regard to residential properties, may be coming in April 2021.
+Changes to CGT, in particular with regard to residential properties, may be coming soon.
 It’s worth considering your potential tax burden now:

 - Are you letting a property which was once your main residence?